 The corresponding Learning Outcomes (LOs) are stated explicitly and clearly in the corresponding syllabus in accordance to the six criteria of the Georgian NQF.
 However, consideration should be given so that subject LOs represent outcomes of the learning process that are measurable at the subject level.
 Setting a plethora of LOs (20 or more in most subjects) makes it difficult to test their assessment.
 In many cases, they can be more concise and sharp, so that their achievement is linked directly to the assessment methods that they are used in each subject.
-For example statements like (taken randomly) "The course provided will be the prerequisite and the base for studying various disciplines of ...." does not describe an outcome, "ability to assess organization's performance making reference to their criteria" is not an outcome of a single subject and is difficult if not impossible to be measured within the framework of one subject, while the achievement of "ability to identify how a process works and put them into a graph in order to understand how the process can be improved" is measurable.
+For example statements like (taken randomly) "Interest toward the importance of individuals or groups within an organization, the existing structure of fixed relationships among organizational jobs and the possible improvements, and the processes of communication, decision-making, planning, controlling, motivating and socialization" describes an outcome, the achievement of which is difficult if not impossible to be measured, while the achievement of "Ability to contribute to team work" is measurable.
 Nevertheless, the stating LOs properly is a long learning process and the present status sets a sound starting point.